LEECHUNGYOON/cordova-plugin-mobile-sensors/README.md

   console.log(error);
 }
 ```
-- Get raw values of sensors as an array.
+- Get raw values of the enabled sensor as an array.
 Refer to android and ios sensor documentation to understand the unit of the returned values.
 ```
 mobsense.getState(success,error);